What Is An SMSF?

 • Any investment restrictions

-Provided that governing rules of your super fund allow it, your self managed super fund can generally accept the following:
+Provided that the governing rules of your super fund allow it, your self managed super fund can generally accept the following:

 • Employer contributions